 Payday lending is a high-cost loan product that is built on its ability to churn consumers through a cycle of debt, collecting fees for as long as possible.
-Fortunately, 14 states and the District of Columbia have made a definitive statement to prohibit the high costs of payday loans by effectively enforcing rate limits of about 36%.
+Fortunately, 15 states and the District of Columbia have made a definitive statement to prohibit high-cost payday loans by adopting interest rate caps of 36% or less.
 The experiences of consumers in payday-free states show that eliminating the payday debt trap brings a host of positive benefits.
 This report draws on years of research (including academic studies, surveys and focus group results) to outline and articulate the evidence from payday-free states.

 The experiences of these states demonstrate: